pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ## Background

-Multi-Schema Change refers to defining multiple schema changes in one SQL statement, including column and index `ADD`, `ALTER`, `DROP`, and `CHANGE`, as well as table option changes.
+Multi-Schema Change is one of MySQL's extended features to the SQL standard.
+It allows the users to atomically make multiple schema changes in one SQL statement, including column and index `ADD`, `ALTER`, `DROP`, and `CHANGE`, as well as table option changes.
 For example:

 ```sql
 CREATE TABLE t (a INT, c INT);